Koodattu/whats-ai-assistant/README.md

 <div align="center">

-**This demo showcases AI-driven conversational interactions and automation, leveraging WhatsApp as a primary interface.**
+**This demo showcases AI-driven conversational interactions and automation, leveraging WhatsApp as a primary interface.
+It's made only as a proof-of-concept and for educational demo purposes.**

 </div>